 Reality Check Video

-During the Career Pathways workshops this past summer, we showed the video Reality Check.
-That particular version was written for the Career and Technical Education (CTE) program here at NDE.
-We then asked the creator, Kevin Fleming, to change parts of it so that the entire video addresses our AE students.
+This particular version of the Reality Check video was written for the Career and Technical Education (CTE) program at NDE.
+Kevin Fleming, the creator, changed parts of it so that the entire video addresses our AE students.

 How to Request GED® Records